y-iv/tosu-mania-overlay/README.md

 ![image](https://i.ibb.co/ssS0Br1/image-2024-06-23-231559938.png)

-(If you are using the no judgement box, then make the overlayURL "http://localhost:24050/no_judgement_box/".)
+(If you are using the no judgement box, then make the overlayURL "http://localhost:24050/no_judgement_box/".
+Additionally you can also lower overlayheight to a much lower value.)

 (also if you are using windowed, adjust the value in overlayScale accordingly)